oskarsh/Yin-Yang/README.md

 </div>

-Auto Night-mode for Linux, it supports popular Desktops like KDE, Gnome, Budgie and also themes your favourite Editors like VSCode or Atom.
+Auto Night-mode for Linux, it supports popular Desktops like KDE, Gnome, Budgie and also themes your favourite editors like VSCode or Atom.

 Translations: [🇨🇳](README_zh.md)